dhanji/dhanji.github.io/src/main/resources/pages/rethinking.markdown

 I still thought that things were salvageable if we only got the user interface to be simple and fast.
 I roped in 4 colleagues including Wave's UX designer when no one was looking.
 When we demoed opening a 420-message conversation in under 300ms to the rest of the team (in IE6 no less!), we got some converts.
 The GWT client team started their own skunkworks in counter-response to speed up their own UI.
-They did a great job too (to be clear, I had previously worked on the original, slow, GWT client too).
+They did a great job (to be fair, I had also contributed to the slow GWT client in the past).

 By the time we pushed this through Google's careful release process however, it was time to draw the curtain down on Wave itself.
 The executive team was not really interested in a second go.